 In cases where the traveler is a minor or under the age of 18 years, a copy of the birth certificate and signed parental consent is also required along with a copy of both parent’s passport.
 Proof of the parents’ income is also needed.
 This is required in case the individual is traveling alone or as part of a group.
 Whether the parents are travelling with the child or not, they will need to be present for the appointment to submit the visa application form and for the visa interview.

-On the day of your Swiss visa appointment, you will need to pay Switzerland tourist visa fees and get your Swiss visa application and supporting documents scrutinised.
-Your fingerprint and digital photograph will also be taken to collect biometric data for your visa.
+On the day of your Switzerland visa appointment, you will need to pay Switzerland tourist visa fees and get your Swiss visa application and supporting documents scrutinised.
+Your fingerprint and a digital photograph will also be taken to collect biometric data for your visa.
 This data is valid for a period of 5 years.
 The Switzerland tourist visa cost varies according to the type of visa applied for and the age of the applicant.
 Adults need to pay Rs 4500 as the visa fee and Rs 1350 as the VFS service charge.
-For children aged between 6 and 12 years the visa fee is Rs 2700 and the VFS service fee remains the same.
+For children aged between 6 and 12 years, the visa fee is Rs 2700 and the VFS service fee remains the same.
 For children under the age of 6 years, there are no visa fees and only the VFS service fee needs to be paid.
 These costs are subject to change with fluctuations in the exchange rate.
 These fees are non-refundable and can be paid in cash or by credit card.

 In addition to children under the age of 6 years, the visa fee may be waived for students accompanying teachers for an educational visit or study, researchers carrying out scientific research, non-profit organisation representatives under the age of 25 years who are traveling to the country to participate in seminars, conferences etc and holders of service and diplomatic passports.